MISSION STATEMENT

 Crisis Plan

-Each class is equipped with a crisis kit in case of a long lock down, or possible injury in the classroom.
+Each class is equipped with a crisis kit in case of a long lockdown or possible injury in the classroom.
 A copy of the crisis plan is on file in the school office for any parents to view.

 Counseling

-With certain exceptions, any and all information regarding your child and/or family guidance, at St. Catherine of Siena Catholic School is kept strictly confidential.
+With certain exceptions, any and all information regarding your child and/or family guidance at St. Catherine of Siena Catholic School is kept strictly confidential.
 If any information regarding sexual behavior, illegal possession, use, or distribution of drugs/alcohol, becomes known, that information will be shared with the parent/guardian of the student.
-Under certain circumstances, we may be required, or allowed to reveal information obtained in guidance sessions, on a need to know basis, without parental consent.
+Under certain circumstances, we may be required, or allowed to reveal information obtained in guidance sessions, on a need-to-know basis, without parental consent.

-Confidentiality cannot be guaranteed under the following circumstances: threats of suicide or serious physical harm to self or others, court order to release records or other information about your child’s school guidance, including test results, evaluations, attendance and progress, referral to another professional e.g., for the purpose of testing and evaluation, consultation with or supervision by another counseling professional, any behavior or situation where disclosure of information is required by applicable law( i.e. abuse, bullying, sexting, child pornography, use of illegal substance).
+Confidentiality cannot be guaranteed under the following circumstances: threats of suicide or serious physical harm to self or others, court order to release records or other information about your child’s school guidance, including test results, evaluations, attendance and progress, referral to another professional e.g., for the purpose of testing and evaluation, consultation with or supervision by another counseling professional, any behavior or situation where disclosure of the information is required by applicable law (i.e. abuse, bullying, sexting, child pornography, use of illegal substance).

 FAMILY OBLIGATION REQUIREMENTS AND ORGANIZATIONS